Plutonomicon/cardano-transaction-lib/doc/plutus-comparison.md

 Unlike contracts written for PAB, which are compiled to a single process, CTL is a library.
 CTL itself can be [imported as a Purescript library](./ctl-as-dependency.md) and offchain contracts written in CTL compile to Javascript that can be run in the browser or NodeJS.
 Accordingly, there is no need to activate endpoints in CTL -- contracts are executed by calling effectful functions written using the library.
 This distinction has influenced our adaption of Plutus' `Contract` type, as outlined [below](#the-contract-type).

 Note, however, that CTL still requires a number of runtime dependencies.
 In some respects, this is similar to PAB, which also needs to communicate with plutus-chain-index and a running node.
-Please see the [documentation](./runtime.md) for more details on CTL's runtime.
+Please see the [runtime documentation](./runtime.md) for more details.

 ### The `Contract` type